 Top Recommendations for 2025:

-- Panasonic WhisperGreen Select: Uses only 4.3 watts
+- Panasonic WhisperGreen Select: Uses just 4.3 watts

 3. Bathroom Heaters